 Supervision will be provided by use of the school staff (teaching and non-teaching) parent helpers and other adults.
-The nature of this supervision will be determined for each outing, taking into account where the children are going, how they are to be transported and the activities they will engage in once on-site.
+The nature of this supervision will be determined for each outing in line with a risk assessment, taking into account where the children are going, how they are to be transported and the activities they will engage in once on-site.
 Supervision will also comply with any standards set down by the County Council, Ofsted and the Schools Governing Body.